AN OBITUARY BY MARY ELIZABETH (LEACH) RAINES

 Pindell was bewildered.
 “Why would I need to rehearse something like that?” he said.
 Locating exact segments of music on a record was something he had always been able to do.
 He was quite surprised to learn from Herman that not everyone possessed this ability!

 The most poignant memory I have of Pindell occurred at that same party with the sparklers.
 When it was a little later in the evening and the smell of sulpher had dissipated, Pindell took me aside and told me that he had something to say.
-He then professed that he had feelings for me.
+He then professed that he was romantically attracted to me.
 His words sounded rehearsed.
 Stunned, I told him the truth as sweetly as I could: I was not interested in him that way, and my feelings for him were more like the feelings one has for a brother.
 He took it well and it did not interfere with our friendship.
 While I was a little disturbed by his revelation—Pindell was crazy, after all—I was also moved and flattered.
 It took immense courage for him to share his feelings with me.

 We lost touch after our conservatory days.
 Several years passed.
 The world began to change.
 Almost overnight taking drugs became commonplace, there were massive protests against the war in Vietnam, boys let their hair grow long, profanity became commonplace, kids largely stopped bathing, and a new group of people my age sprang up called hippies.
 It was then that I bumped into Pindell.
 It would be the last time that I ever saw him.